 Learning is defined as assistance provided by educators so that the process of acquiring knowledge and knowledge, mastery, proficiency, and character can occur, as well as messages of attitudes and beliefs in students and helping students to learn better [9].
 Early learning is different from learning in other age groups.
-There are learning principles that must be considered, namely learning through play, child development-oriented, child-oriented, child-centred, active learning, oriented to the development of character values, supported by a conducive environment; democratic learning-oriented, as well as the use of learning media, learning resources, and resource persons [10].
+There are learning principles that must be considered, namely learning through play, child development- 10 ented, child- oriented, child-centred, active learning, oriented to the development of character values, supported by a conducive 10 vironment; democratic learning-oriented, as well as the use of learning media, learning resources, and resource persons [10].

 The principles of learning, teachers must also pay attention to the material, methods, and media used.
 Learning material is anything that the teacher gives to their students in the learning process to be able to improve the attitudes, knowledge, and skills of students.
-Jadama describes "The teacher's subject matter knowledge underlies his strength and strength as a pedagogue, Teachers' understanding of the subject matter influences their capacity to simplify content to help students understand.
+Jadama describes "The teacher's subject matter knowledge 8nderlies his strength and strength as a pedagogue, Teachers' understanding of the subject matter influences their capacity to simplify content to help students understand.
 The teacher's knowledge of the subject matter affects his ability to answer questions from students [11].
 The material provided must be by the child's needs, level of thinking ability, provide meaning and valuable experience, and have clear objectives.
-Berry describes "learning with a purpose, learning that enables those involved in it to better make sense of the world around them, to learn where things make more sense" [12].
+Berry describes "learning with a purpose, learning that enables those involved in it to better make sense of the world around them, to learn where things make more sense" T121 based on some predetermined instructional 13 jectives to promote learning in the students [13].

-The use of various methods in learning must also be provided by the specified learning objectives.
-The method of teaching denotes the strategy by which a teacher delivers his / her subject matter to the learners based on some predetermined instructional objectives to promote learning in the students [13].
 And, Play is one of the most important ways in which young children gain essential knowledge and skills [14].

+The use of various methods in learning must also be ovided by the specified learning objectives.
+The method of teaching denotes the strategy by which a teacher delivers his / her subject matter to the learners

-Learning media is an integral part of the learning process for early childhood, even Kirkorian et al. wrote that children as active media users [15].
+Learning media is an integral part of the learning process for early childhood, even Kirko 151 et al. wrote that children as active media users [15].
 Children cannot learn from educational messages to which they do not pay attention.
-This is because the children's thinking skills are still at the concrete preoperational stage so that various media are needed to make it easier for children to understand the various materials presented.
+This is because the children's thinking skills are still at the concrete preoperational stage so that various media are needed to make it easier fo 12 nildren to understand the various materials presented.
 Media are the means for transmitting or delivering messages and in a teaching-learning perspective delivering content to the learners, to achieve effective instruction [16].